-Rules on technical standards and regulations in international trade agreements usually apply to national law requiring that a product must fulfil certain technical requirements to be imported.
-TBT rules extend also to labelling of products.
-TBT-related provisions in TTIP would in principle cover e.g. mandatory regulations on the labelling of food products, sustainability standards for biofuels, or rules on the composition of fertilizers etc. There are, hence, some links with land use, as TBT rules are one instrument to ensure that products entering a certain market are environmentally-friendly or at least consumers are informed about their environmental impact. , The EU text proposal on TBT measures contains provisions on mutual consultation of the parties when developing future technical regulations, a commitment to make them more similar and streamline conformity assessment procedures.
-This is mainly concerns either future regulation or the application of existing technical regulations.
+Similarly, the EU text proposal on TBT measures contains provisions on mutual consultation of the parties when developing future technical regulations, a commitment to make them more similar and streamline conformity assessment procedures.
+This mainly concerns either future regulation or the application of existing technical regulations.
 The immediate impact of such provisions on current regulation is likely to be limited.